Xestia speciosa

 Xestia speciosa is a moth of the family Noctuidae.
-It is found in northern Europe, including Fennoscandia, the Baltic region, parts of Russia and further through northern Asia to the Pacific Ocean and Japan.
-It is also found in the mountainous areas of central and southern Europe.
-It is also present in north-western North America.
+It is found in northern Europe, including Fennoscandia, the Baltic region, parts of Russia, north Asia, the Pacific Ocean and Japan.
+It is also found in the mountainous areas of central and southern Europe and north-western North America.

-Some authors treat Xestia apropitia as a valid species, while Mikkola, Lafontaine and Kononenko (1996) placed it as a subspecies of Xestia speciosa.
+Some authors treat Xestia apropitia as a valid species, while Mikkola, Lafontaine, and Kononenko (1996) placed it as a subspecies of Xestia speciosa.

 The wingspan of ssp. speciosa is 38–50 mm.
 Subspecies arctica has a wingspan of 36–45 mm.
 Adults are on wing from June to August in one generation.